Programmatic SEO for WordPress teams that need a governed commercial rollout

 Why does the worked example point to ErgoChairs instead of WordPress proof?

-Because the repo must not invent platform-specific proof.
-The page stays grounded in the current public dogfooding asset until a publishable WordPress proof bundle exists.
+Because SEOQEN should not invent platform-specific proof.
+The page stays grounded in the current public example until a publishable WordPress proof bundle exists.

 07

 Use one outcome page, one WordPress use case, and one proof route to validate the workflow.
-Expand only after the first cluster earns more proof or demand.
+Expand only after the first rollout earns more proof or demand.

 08